cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 the security rationale behind each recommendation, and give guidance for elliptic curves that are not explicitly covered.

-Each algorithm conforms to a common interface: it encodes an arbitrary-length bit string to a point on an elliptic curve.
+Each algorithm conforms to a common interface: it takes as input an arbitrary-length bit string and produces as output a point on an elliptic curve.
 Sample code for each algorithm is presented in {{samplecode}}.

 ## Requirements